-3.3 Viewing the Closest Server Details
+2.3 Viewing the Closest Server Details

-When you have multiple ZENworks Servers (Primary Servers and Satellites) in your Management Zone, the Closest Server rules determine which ZENworks Server a managed device contacts for each role (Collection, Content, Configuration, Authentication, and Join Proxy) defined by the administrator.
+When you have multiple ZENworks Servers (Primary Servers and Satellites) in your Management Zone, the Closest Server rules determine which ZENworks Server a managed device contacts for each role (Collection, Content, Configuration, and Authentication) defined by the administrator.
 You can view a list of the Closest Servers for the server roles configured by the administrator in ZENworks Control Center based on the location of the device, its network environment, or both.

-- 1 Right-click the ZENworks icon in the notification area, and select Technician Application. - 2 In the left navigation pane, click Servers.
+- 1 Double-click the (a) icon in the notification area. - 2 In the left navigation pane, click Servers.